FDC Program Funding Proposal

 About Program Proposals

-The Bruce K. Nelson Faculty Development Center is pleased to invite proposals for significant programming activities during the upcoming Winter semester.
+Each semester, we seek proposals for sustained learning communities or seminars, or for a more involved series of workshops, or for hosting a significant one-time event (such as bringing in a prominent speaker).
 Our budget provides funding for such activities, and we are grateful to the Office of the Provost for their generous supplement to this funding.
 We are able to fund a range of proposals that can make a difference in the teaching and learning environment at EMU.

 We award up to $5000 per program, which can include an honorarium for a facilitator or speaker, honoraria for participants, supplies, travel expenses, etc. This funding can enable you to make a meaningful commitment of time and resources, enabling participants to learn together, develop new skills, collaborate, and innovate.
 Securing matching funds would be considered positively in evaluating proposals.

 Eligibility: All faculty, lecturers, and staff are eligible to submit a Program Request Form.
 The beneficiaries of the program must be primarily faculty and/or lecturers.
 Past recipients of this award are ineligible to be funded in two consecutive application cycles.
 Preference will be given to new proposals as opposed to those repeating past programs.
 Significant modifications of past programs will be treated as if they were new programs.